lsst-sqre/sqr-041/index.rst

 This is not a significant concern.
 It's noted here primarily for completeness, and in case we later discover a reason why this is more of an issue than it immediately appeared.

-When there is a reasonable opportunity, the spawning process for user notebooks should be modified to
+That said, the spawning process for user notebooks should be modified to

 - use ``Secret`` to communicate secrets, and
 - mount those secrets on file system paths rather than injecting them as environment variables.

 This will require modifying libraries that use those secrets to use the file system paths instead.

+Implementing the design in SQR-066_ will address the first recommendation and make addressing the second recommendation easier.

 .. _gaps-software: